-BMGT P625 Organisation Design Dynamics
+Organisation Design Dynamics

-This is a project-based course, which involves considerable field work in the examination of organisation design options.
+This is a project-based course, which involves considerable fieldwork in the examination of organisation design options.
 Students are assigned to an organisation and will undertake research on the organisation's environment, strategies, technology, size and internal power dimensions.

-BMGT P626 Management of Organisations: Developing New Competencies

-What is effective management?
-What makes a successful manager?
-This course examines issues in management at an advanced level.
-The objectives of this course are to help students understand their own managerial style, to increase their familiarity with management concepts and techniques and in particular to add to students' skills and competence as managers.
+Management of Organisations: Developing New Competencies BMGT P626 students understand their own managerial style, to increase their familiarity with management concepts and techniques and in particular to add to students' skills and competence as managers.
 Particular issues may be highlighted such as team building, managing conflict, negotiating, introducing change, developing staff, delegating, decision making and self management.
 This course is intended to be both practical and experiential.